 Hmm, I wonder if ‘the local boys’ remember us, the wild 12 years old girls from a small village of Eura back in 1997.

-‘I don’t dare’ refers to the fact that I actually had a boyfriend at the time (yes, when you have a boyfriend at the age of 12, it must be super serious!) .
-He wasn’t on my class, so he wasn’t on this trip either.
+‘I don’t dare’ refers to the fact that I actually had a boyfriend at the time (yes, when you have a boyfriend at the age of 12, it must be super serious!).
+He wasn’t in my class, so he wasn’t on this trip either.
 And therefore I was able to run after local boys in Lapland together with other wild girls.
 Greetings to Sami, my boyfriend at the age of 12! 🙂

 “We were driving a snow mobile, and I was the first one to be brave enough to try.
 I was skiing with the boys today, and I spent the evening in their room.”

 Oh dear, boys again!
-Actually I remember this event (I mean the snow mobile event, not spending the evening in boys room).
-Of course I remember it, when no one, not even the famous boys on my class, didn’t dare to drive a snow mobile before I had shown them how to do it! *bursting with pride*
+Actually, I remember this event (I mean the snowmobile event, not spending the evening in boys room).
+Of course, I remember it when no one, not even the famous boys in my class, didn’t dare to drive a snowmobile before I had shown them how to do it! *bursting with pride*

 This time no boys will come along, only two fellow Finnish travel bloggers.
 Both of them being girls and both of them I have met before.
 So it’s going to be a great trip.
 Awesome adventures with an awesome group!